Last Updated: 29 May 2019

 The Graduate School of Advanced Integrated Studies in Human Survivability (GSAIS) was launched in Kyoto University in the 2013 academic year.
-This is a new 5-year Graduate School aiming to produce top-level global leaders who can resolve the complex and diversified social issues with a strong sense of responsibility, humanity and morality.
+This is a 5-year Graduate School aiming to produce top-level global leaders who can resolve the complex and diversified social issues with a strong sense of responsibility, humanity and morality.
 Advanced Integrated Studies in Human Survivability is an integrated field of scholarship that studies the means to structuralize and communalize knowledge for human survivability.
 Through the studies at the GSAIS, students are expected to assume responsibility as global leaders and develop a high sense of mission and perspectives as well as highly developed management skills.
-The educational program at the GSAIS is supported by the Leading Graduate School Program, which is run by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+The educational program at the GSAIS was originality initiated as the Leading Graduate School Program, which was supported by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).

 Internships, fieldwork, and project-based research are important course requirements.
-Students undergo one-year overseas internship with an international organization or overseas office of a Japanese organization.
+Students undergo more than a half-year overseas internship with an international organization or overseas office of a Japanese organization.
 The internship program has become possible thanks to the kind collaboration of such organizations as UNESCO, OECD, JICA, and leading international companies and universities.

 The GSAIS accepts 20 students per year, keeping the student-to-instructor ratio very low.
 They live in a residential college on campus, which enhances the environment for learning by facilitating student interaction across disciplines, and faculty members are available onsite to provide necessary support and mentoring.
 Further, eligible students receive a scholarship from the University as well as a financial support for their research activities.